How ancient humans cared for their pets

 Children were commonly depicted alongside animals in vases and bas-reliefs.
 Caged birds were also trendy in the Greek and Roman worlds, especially among women.
 It was a unique part of Roman culture that was considered a display of luxury, although it wasn’t strictly for the elite; families of modest means could also keep birds, as they were relatively inexpensive relative to dogs or other animals.

-Ancient China
+Did Ancient China have pets?

 Animals in ancient China were mainly valued for their practical purposes.
 Dogs were the first domesticated animals in China, their introduction dating back approximately 16,000 years, and they were employed for hunting and kept as pets.

 The most ferocious were called lion dogs or fu dogs, and traces of their stature in ancient Chinese society can be seen today in statuary.
-Dogs are one of the Chinese zodiac’s 12 animals and they were considered to be a divine gift—yet China’s relationship with dogs was fraught.
+Dogs are one of the Chinese Zodiac’s 12 animals and they were considered to be a divine gift—yet China’s relationship with dogs was fraught.
 Dogs were also used as a source of food and ritual sacrifice.
 When vows and allegiances were sealed, dog blood was one of the most vital components.

 As with the ancient Chinese, Native Americans were also known to use dogs as a food source.
 Despite this fact, the life of a cherished dog was respected much like that of a fellow human, and in death, burials were formal.